[Fix:] Excel Unable to Merge Cells in Table

 Unshared worksheet-Excel Unable to Merge Cells in Table

-3 Easy Ways to Resolve Excel Unable to Merge Cells in Table
+How to Resolve Excel Unable to Merge Cells in Table: 3 Easy Ways

-In the following section, we try to resolve Excel unable to merge cells in Table phenomenon mainly considering our dataset is in Excel Table format.
-And we first demonstrate ways that transform Excel Tables into the normal ranges.
+In the following section, we try to resolve Excel’s unable to merge cells in the Table phenomenon mainly considering our dataset is in Excel Table format.
+We first demonstrate ways that transform Excel Tables into the normal ranges.
 Then, it’ll be a piece of cake to merge desired cells.

 Method 1: Using Convert to Range Feature to Enable Merging Cells in Table